 The Main Problem with this Application: Overheating

-With thermal management being one of the most critical tasks when designing electronic systems, it is paramount that the designer integrates the prediction of critical temperatures as a part of the quality and reliability of his product.
+Thermal management is one of the most critical tasks when designing electronic systems and it is paramount that the designer integrates the prediction of critical temperatures as a part of the design lifecycle of their product.
 Accurately predicting temperatures distribution used to be considered an unattainable goal when dealing with complex and detailed models.
-These values could therefore only be partially evaluated thanks to full-scale experiments, worst-case scenario estimations, and approximated design rules.
+These values could therefore only be partially evaluated thanks to built prototypes and full-scale experiments, worse case scenario estimation, and approximated design rules.

 In this context, the development of computational fluid dynamics (CFD) and conjugate heat transfer (CHT) simulation for thermal management came as an alternative tool that would bring faster, more reliable, and accurate performance prediction.
-In addition to producing heat maps and temperature distribution plots, engineering simulation would give useful insights into whether a component has reached an overheating state.
-In fact, the results offered by this type of evaluation method allow the monitoring of surface average and peak temperature.
+In addition to producing heat maps and temperature distribution plots, engineering simulation would give useful insights into whether a component’s junction temperature under operating conditions ensures high optical performance and sufficient lifetime.
+The results offered by numerical simulation allow designers to predict part and junction temperatures before any manufacturing has taken place.

 How to Solve this Problem: Electronics Cooling Systems